-Instructional faculty members are those who teach or supervise students during school hours (for example Advisory period).
-To arrange coverage for their absences, instructional faculty members should not only submit a PTO request but also complete a "Substitute Coverage Request" form, which needs to be sent to the Substitute Teacher Manager.
-It's important to mention that the Substitute Coverage Request form may be required for reasons other than PTO requests, such as covering field trips or sporting events.
+Instructional faculty, who teach or supervise students, must submit a PTO request via Paychex and also submit a "Substitute Coverage Request" form (see links to the forms below) to the Substitute Teacher Manager.
+This form is also required for other absences such as field trips or sporting events, where only a coverage request is needed.
+Note that only PTO absences should be requested via Paychex as these requests will be accounted towards your PTO balance.
 The Substitute Manager will confirm the coverage request via email based on availability.

-For planned absences, teachers must provide lesson plans to the substitute teacher before their absence.
-Absent teachers should collaborate closely with the Substitute Manager to ensure that appropriate materials and easily understandable plans are in place to the best extent possible.
-Teachers should also make sure that their substitute covers non-classroom duties like break or lunch supervision.
+For planned absences, teachers should provide lesson plans to the substitute teacher and coordinate with the Substitute Manager to ensure all materials and instructions are clear.
+Ensure that substitutes are aware of non-classroom duties like break or lunch supervision.

-In the case of emergency Substitute Coverage Requests made after 4:00 pm for the following day, it is crucial to contact the Substitute Teacher Manager immediately via phone (or text).
+For emergency coverage requests made after 4:00 pm for the following day, contact the Substitute Teacher Manager immediately by phone or text.

-If an instructional faculty member will only be absent for one or two periods during the school day, the teacher may consider asking colleagues to assist with coverage.
-The employee must still submit for a PTO request even if the employee has arranged their own coverage.
+If an instructional faculty member is absent for only one or two periods, they may arrange coverage with colleagues but must still submit a PTO request.